Decoding the difference between Digital Banking and Online Banking

 The modern era has seen traditional banking practices being replaced by internet banking services.
 Now, you can efficiently conduct financial transactions and choose from a host of services.
 Today, you can enjoy internet banking through different, convenient modes.
 Continue reading this article to understand the differences between Digital Banking and Online Banking.

 Online banking is a banking method that involves conducting personal banking via the internet.
 It includes everyday practices like checking your account balances, paying bills, and transferring money into beneficiary bank accounts online.
 Online Banking is a broad term that also encompasses mobile banking.
 With the evolution in banking technology, the services that banks offer have also evolved.
-Now you can avail of banking products and services with the touch of a few buttons through your online bank accounts.
+Now you can avail of banking products and services with the touch of a few buttons through your online bank account.

 Digital Banking is another bank offered service that comes under the broad umbrella of Online Banking.
 It includes all kinds of financial transactions taking place using technology and internet platforms.
 However, Digital Banking includes much more, with cashless transactions, online payroll and accountancy systems, and other aspects of finances that fall under its purview.
 Similarly, you may use digital banking platforms in your day-to-day lives to book tickets, pay for food, or download mobile apps of various financial entities and online payment methods, among other things.